munepi/tlenv-tlnet-texjporg/README.md

 # tlenv-tlnet-texjporg
-tlenv plugin: setup tlnet on texjp.org
+tlenv plugin: setup tlnet on texlive.texjp.org for the previous TeX Live versions